python-discord/code-jam-4/README.md

 ## Description

-A terrifying text editor that:
+An intense editor that:

-* Cyphers your text
+* Is unintuitive
-* Displays it in wingdings
+* Has the entire UI in katakana
-* Spams you with message boxes
-* You have to click a button once per byte
+* Makes you click a button once per byte during saving
-* Unintuitive shortcuts
+* Has unintuitive shortcuts

 ## Setup & Installation